rhamenator/ai-scraping-defense/docs/fail2ban.md

 The repository ships with a minimal jail and filter under `fail2ban/`.
 The `nginx-blocklist` jail bans an address whenever the log line `check_blocklist: Blocking IP <ip>` appears.
 By default the jail uses a `bantime` of **86400** seconds (one day) and a `findtime` of **300** seconds with `maxretry` set to **1**.

+By default the jail now relies on an **ipset** based action named `ipset-ddos`.
+When Fail2ban starts it creates an `ipset` called `ddos-block` and inserts a global iptables rule dropping any packets from addresses in this set.
+Banned IPs are added to `ddos-block` for efficient kernel-level filtering.

 These values can be tuned by editing `fail2ban/jail.d/nginx-blocklist.conf` or the corresponding ConfigMap in `kubernetes/fail2ban-deployment.yaml`.

 - `bantime` – how long an IP remains blocked.